slothbear/gittyup/README.md

 1. `git push heroku master` Deploy the updated repository to Heroku.

 For every system command performed, the exit status of the operation is passed back via `exit $?.exitstatus`.
-The status
+That status is used by the tests.

 ## tests
 A nicely formatted test suite is available at